theuggla/AT--uml-analysis-and-design/README.md

 # Adventures in C#

-Small C# excercises on different pranches concerning object oriented patterns, UML and patterns and TDD.
+Small C# excercises on different branches concerning object oriented patterns, UML and patterns and TDD.

 **analysis-and-design-patterns:** Excercises for object-oriented analysis and design with UML, and some programming patterns written in C#.